harness/developer-hub/docs/continuous-integration/development-guides/mlops/e2e-mlops-tutorial.md

 ### Need for a Harness delegate

-So far, we've utilized the Harness hosted build stage, so we didn't require a Harness delegate.
-However, since this is a custom stage, we'll need a delegate.
+So far, you've utilized the Harness hosted build stage, so you didn't require a Harness delegate.
+However, since this is a custom stage, you'll need a delegate.
 Check out [this developer documentation](https://developer.harness.io/docs/platform/delegates/delegate-concepts/delegate-overview/) to learn about Harness delegate.
 Follow the instructions to [install a delegate](https://developer.harness.io/docs/platform/get-started/tutorials/install-delegate).

 Once the delagate is installed, click **Advanced Options** from the right navigation of the pipeline and choose your delegate from **Delegate Selector**.